daveboat/daveboat.github.io/_posts/2020-11-02-an-introduction-to-bch-codes.md

 so, <img src="https://latex.codecogs.com/gif.latex?i(x)"/> gets shifted to the MSB of <img src="https://latex.codecogs.com/gif.latex?v(x)"/>, and then the leftover bits get modified to make <img src="https://latex.codecogs.com/gif.latex?v(x)"/> divisible by <img src="https://latex.codecogs.com/gif.latex?g(x)"/>.

-Non-systematic encoding is trivial to implement.
+Non-systematic encoding is trivial to implement: just multiply the message by the generator and simplify.
 To implement systematic encoding, we shift the message polynomial so that its MSB is at the MSB of the codeword, and then modify the zeros at the LSB of the codeword (of length n-k) in a way so that the resulting codeword is divisible by <img src="https://latex.codecogs.com/gif.latex?g(x)"/>.
 Practically this looks like the following:

 For a codeword represented by a polynomial <img src="https://latex.codecogs.com/gif.latex?v(x)"/> of degree n, and message represented by a polynomial <img src="https://latex.codecogs.com/gif.latex?i(x)"/> of degree k, the generator polynomial <img src="https://latex.codecogs.com/gif.latex?g(x)"/> is of degree n-k, so: